HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 On Android, due to the limitation of retrieving root privilege on Android devices, we decided to extend the current keyboard app to add another plugin using Kotlin.

-In the future, we want to allow users to automatically retrieve other's public key by using WeChat unique ID.
-We will deploy a server using Node.js to create APIs for users to upload their public key with their WeChat unique ID and
+In the future, we will deploy a server using Node.js to create APIs for users to upload their public key with their WeChat unique ID and retreive others public key using WeChat unique ID.
+However, we want to make sure if the server is blocked or is down because of some reason, the
 ### Function design
 The encryption protocol we need to choose a type that can easily exchange them online, which here I think a RSA protocol would be a good beginning.
 After the app is fully implemented, we can add more protocols including J-Pake (developed by Dr. Feng Hao, references) and Signal.